quarterback/june2023site/src/pages/talks.md

 *   May 2015 - A Clown Car of Nonsense: Choosing a better vehicle to steer content governance, Confab Central
 *   Apr.
 2015 - The Kids Are Alright: Millennials in the workplace, Wayne State University Regional Webconference
 *   Nov.
 2014 - Integrating a web team to your marketing department, American Marketing Association Symposium for the Marketing of Higher Education
 *   Sep.
-2014 - Conference Director, Aggregate Conference
+2014 - Conference Director, Aggregate Conference Louisville
 *   Jun.
 2014 - The College Website Is A Potluck, Hannon Hill Webinar Series
 *   Jun.
 2014 - The Lone Ranger: Managing the Ups and Downs of One-Person Offices and Small Teams, Confab for Nonprofits
 *   Jun.
 2014 - Saving the world one Tumblr at a time, Web Conference at Penn State